Jerry Butler (American football): College career

-Pro career
+Professional career

-Butler was drafted by the Buffalo Bills in the first round of the 1979 NFL Draft, fifth player overall taken.
-His Clemson teammate Steve Fuller was drafted by the Kansas City Chiefs in the same round, 23rd overall.
+Butler was selected by the Buffalo Bills in the first round of the 1979 NFL draft, being the fifth player overall taken.
+His Clemson teammate Steve Fuller was selected by the Kansas City Chiefs in the same round, 23rd overall.
 Butler beat out Lou Piccone for the starting role opposite Frank Lewis.
 In his rookie season, Butler caught 48 passes for 834 yards and four touchdowns as the Bills, led by head coach Chuck Knox finished 7–9.
 In Week Four of his rookie season, the Bills were losing to their AFC East rival, the New York Jets when the Ferguson/Butler combo lead the Bills to a 75- and 74-yard score to take a lead the Bills would never surrender on their way to a 46–31 win.
 Butler had 255 yards receiving in the game, a record that would stand for 25 years until it was broken by Lee Evans in a game against the Houston Texans.
 The next season, Butler and Bills quarterback Joe Ferguson helped lead the Bills to an 11–5 record and a division title.
 Though the season ended in a divisional playoff loss to the San Diego Chargers, Butler was named to his first and only Pro Bowl.

 After a stellar 1981 season, the 1982 season was disrupted by a work stoppage brought on by the NFL players strike.
 It seemed as if Butler was going to pick up where he left off during the 1983 season, until Week Nine against the New Orleans Saints.
 In the first quarter, Butler caught a 16-yard TD strike from Ferguson in a game the Bills would go on to win 27–21.
 However, Butler injured his knee in the game and would miss not only the rest of the 1983 season, but the entire 1984 season as well.

 Butler made a comeback in 1985.
 He started 13 games that season, opposite Andre Reed.
 Butler caught 41 passes for 770 yards and 2 touchdowns.
 Midway through the 1986 season, Hank Bullough was fired as head coach, and replaced by Marv Levy.
 On November 16, 1986, Butler caught a touchdown pass from Bills quarterback Jim Kelly, but came down wrong on his ankle, and shattered it.
 Butler laid on the turf in the end zone as his teammates and Dolphins players each took a knee.
 The cart was brought out and Butler was placed on it, leaving the field for the final time as an active player.
 Despite multiple surgeries, Butler was unable to comeback and was forced to retire.
 Butler established himself as a community leader.
 He was the Buffalo Bills- NFL “Man of Year” in 1981 and 1982, and Buffalo Bills Ed Block Courage Award recipient in 1985.